PredictLand/PL-TEC-PLPipes/README.md

 Runs a sequence of SQL sentences.

-*This method is currently only implemented by the SQLite backend.*
+*This method is an unstable state, waiting for a proper implementation to happen :-)*

 #### `create_table`